API-Gateway-Lambda-and-DynamoDB

 Find the full cloudformation template file here.

 In the Data tier CloudFormation template, I create a DynamoDB table with a single attribute, id, as the partition key.
 The read and write capacity is set to 5 per second in ProvisionedThroughput, but you can adjust these values as needed.
-The template outputs the table’s Name (DynamoTableName) and ARN (DynamoARN) for use by other templates to create additional resources.
+The template outputs the table’s Name (DynamoTableName) and ARN (DynamoARN), which we will use in logic tier cloudformation template.

 aws cloudformation deploy \